vapoursynth/vapoursynth/doc/pythonreference.rst

    Sets a function to handle all debug output and fatal errors.
 The function should have the form *handler(level, message)*, where level corresponds to the vapoursynth.mt constants.
 Passing *None* restores the default handler, which prints to stderr.

+.. py:function:: get_outputs()

+   Return a read-only mapping of all outputs registered on the current node.

+   The mapping will automatically update when a new output is registered.

 .. py:function:: get_output([index = 0])